bradleysigma/tirules/questions.md

 ## Strategy Cards

 ### Imperial
-- Are you required to score an objective, if possible, when you resolve the primary of Imperial?
-E.g. _Erect a Monument_ is out, and you have eight resources available on readied planets (which you'd rather spend on plastic and/or Leadership command tokens, since one of the resources comes from Mecatol Rex under your control).
+- Are you required to score an objective, if possible, when you resolve the primary of **Imperial**?
+E.g. _Erect a Monument_ is out, and you have eight resources available on readied planets (which you'd rather spend on plastic and/or **Leadership** command tokens, since one of the resources comes from Mecatol Rex under your control).

 # Factions